-With just 12 minutes to play, Messi finished a fine team move involving Sergio Busquets and Cesc Fabregas to secure a priceless three points for the Blaugrana at the end of a deeply emotional week for the Catalan club.
+And with just 12 minutes to play, Messi finished a fine team move involving Sergio Busquets and Cesc Fabregas to secure a priceless three points for the Blaugrana at the end of a deeply emotional week for the Catalan club.

-Sergio Busquets struggled to hold back tears during the emotional minute's silence which preceded the match in honor of Tito Vilanova, who lost his battle with cancer this week.
+Sergio Busquets struggled to hold back tears during the emotional minute's silence which preceded the match in honour of Tito Vilanova, who lost his battle with cancer this week.
 The Villarreal team donned shirts which paid homage to the late Barcelona boss.

 The early proceedings were understandably subdued, but Messi had the first chance of the game in the 17th minute, with Asenjo producing an important save with his feet.

 Barca continued to dominate possession, as usual, although Giovani dos Santos – who came through the ranks at Camp Nou – was unable to punish his former side at the other end after a quick Villarreal break, with Marc Bartra blocking a shot on the line.

 The hosts then claimed the lead on the stroke of half-time, as Cani coolly slotted his first-time shot into the bottom-right corner after collecting Jonathan Pereira's precise ball.

 Barcelona began the second half in impressive fashion and looked likely to draw level as Messi's influence on the game grew.